xdab/miniwolf/README.md

   - It is built around ALSA, the Advanced **Linux** Sound Architecture, the implication is fairly obvious
 - Multi-mode modem (for now)
   - Only Bell202 / 1200 baud AFSK is supported
-    - hardcoded actually...
-- Full-featured APRS station
+- Perhaps most importantly: Fully-featured APRS station
   - No built-in digipeating, beaconing, APRS-IS connectivity

-This **is the whole point!** To have a focused tool that does one job well.
+This **is the point!** To have a focused tool that does one job well.
 Let other tools figure out the rest.

+[APRX](https://github.com/PhirePhly/aprx) is one compatible implementation of digipeating, cross-digipeating, beaconing, bidirectional gateway, telemetry and probably more.

+I don't know of any smaller tools which serve subsets of these functionalities, hence I'll be trying to provide such tools as well.
+For example [axdigi](https://github.com/xdab/axdigi) implements explicit, implicit traced and untraced digipeating, while [aprsfmt](https://github.com/xdab/aprsfmt) can format APRS packets and in conjunction with `cron`, `netcat` or `socat` easily provides beaconing.

 ## Build and installation